 If you’re not as mobile as you used to be, you may think yoga isn’t for you.
 After all, in traditional yoga, you move between standing, sitting and lying down.
 It can take strength, flexibility and balance to move between the poses.

-But there are yoga alternatives that just about anyone can do.
-They can be good options for people with limitations like arthritis, joint pain or reduced flexibility.
+But there are gentle yoga alternatives that just about anyone can do.
+They can be good options for people like older adults with limitations like arthritis, joint pain or reduced flexibility.

-One option is chair yoga.
-It’s a gentle way of practicing yoga.
+One option is practicing chair yoga.
+It’s a gentle form of exercise and a way of practicing yoga.
 It adapts yoga poses so you can do them while seated or using the chair for support.
-It’s a way to get the benefits of yoga even if you can’t do the traditional poses.
+Practicing chair yoga is a way to get the benefits of yoga even if you can’t do the traditional poses.

 “Using a chair makes it possible for almost anyone to participate in yoga,” said Abbie Knapp, a wellness coordinator with Banner Health.